dabeng/OrgChart/README.md

 {
   'id': 'rootNode', // It's a optional property which will be used as id attribute of node
-  // and data-parent attribute, which contains the id of the parent node 'className': 'top-level', // It's a optional property which will be used as className attribute of node.
+  // and data-parent attribute, which contains the id of the parent node 'collapsed': true, // By default, the children nodes of current node is hidden.
+  'className': 'top-level', // It's a optional property which will be used as className attribute of node.
   'nodeTitlePro': 'Lao Lao',
   'nodeContentPro': 'general manager',